khval/Libblitter.library/README.md

 # Compiling..

-    You need to have AmigaOS4.1 SDK installed. find the directory with makefile, and do.
+    You need to have AmigaOS4.1 SDK installed. find the directory with the makefile, and do.

     make clean
     make all